-Courses offered and academic eligibility:
+Courses offered and academic eligibility for Language Courses

 - Certificate course in Languages: Passing in School secondary Board examination

 - Diploma in Languages: Passing in 10+2 from a recognized board

 - B.A.
 (Languages Literature/ Oriental Language): Passing in 10+2 from a recognized board

 - M.A.
 (Languages): A Bachelor degree in the language or equivalent